sweavo/rotary/README.md

 # Rotary encoder

-This project's purpose is to drive the spark fun RGB rotary encoder only.
+This project drives the spark fun RGB rotary encoder with pushbutton and RGB LED.

 ## Install: